fls-bioinformatics-core/RnaChipIntegrator/docs/inputs.rst

 (``DE_flag`` = 1) or not (``DE_flag`` = 0);
 see :ref:`using_differential_expression_data`.

-Note that any additional columns will be are discarded.
+Note that any additional columns are ignored.

 Peaks data file
 ---------------